talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 ![tiny-container]({{site.url}}/img/dockercontainers/tiny-container.png)

-In the end, I'd like to add that while Docker is awesome and it's a good choice for most projects, I don't use it evewhere.
-In our case, Docker combined with Kubernetes makes it really easy to deploy and manage backend microservices.
+In the end, I'd like to add that while Docker is awesome and it's a good choice for most projects, **I don't use it evewhere**.
+In our case, Docker combined with Kubernetes makes it really easy to deploy and manage backend **microservices**.
 We don't have to worry about provisioning a new environment for each service, configurations, etc. On the other hand, for performance intensive applications, Docker may not be the best choice.
-One of the projects I worked on had to handle long-living TCP connections from mobile game clients (1000s per machine.)
-Docker networking presented a lot of issues and I just couldn't get the performance out of it and didn't use it for the project.
+One of the projects I worked on had to handle long-living TCP connections from mobile game clients (1000s per machine.) **Docker networking** presented a lot of issues and I just couldn't get the performance out of it and didn't use it for the project.

 Hope this was helpful.
 Until next time.